 There is an array of 5 controls on the bottom right of the screen, plus the power button.
 The buttons aren't labelled, but they are mapped to OSD commands that are displayed on screen.
 The controls aren't very intuitive and can be difficult to get used to.
 The buttons themselves don't travel very much and it isn't easy to tell when you actually pressed the button.

 We tested the Acer GN246HL, which is a 24" 1080p TN monitor.
 It is also available in 27" (Acer GN276HL), and for the most part, we expect our review to be valid for both.

 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Acer GN246HL is a basic 1080p monitor.
 It is decent for mixed usage, but there are better monitors in the same price range.

-If you will be watching the monitor from the side, the IPS panel of the HP 22cwa is a better choice as it has better viewing angles than the Acer GN246HL that has a TN panel.
-The HP 22cwa has also better gray uniformity which improves picture quality, whereas the Acer GN246HL has somewhat better motion blur and marginally better refresh rate and that is important to gamers.
+If you will be watching the monitor from the side, the IPS panel of the HP 22CWA is a better choice as it has better viewing angles than the Acer GN246HL that has a TN panel.
+The HP has also better gray uniformity which improves picture quality, whereas the Acer has somewhat better motion blur and marginally better refresh rate, which is important to gamers.